 Even though my boys have an absent father, there’s been an ‘I’m super like my dad’ shirt hanging up in Kai’s closet for the last year.
 It was a Christmas gift from his grandparents and to say I hated it is an understatement.
 Last week I did something I’ve wanted to do for ages – I asked him if I could throw it out.
-I was relieved he said yes, but surprised the event triggered a flood of questions about his absent father and why I have sole parental responsibility.
+I was relieved he said yes, but surprised the event triggered a flood of questions about his absent father.

 I found out the hard way that explaining an absent father can feel like making excuses for the devil and decided I needed a different approach.
 I’ve put together a list of five rules to follow when it next comes to explaining an absent father.

 Further reading: The facts about getting sole parental responsibility.

 Where is dad?
 Explaining an absent father.